several surgical instruments on a table and doctors in operation room

 PTSD is an anxiety-induced emotional disorder due to exposure to a highly dangerous or life-threatening event.
 This is commonly seen in severe automobile and traffic accidents where the threat of death or significant bodily injury is perceived as both real and imminent.

-The most common symptom is the persistent re-experiencing of the event through obsessive thoughts and flashback memories redundantly being played out over and over again.
+The most common symptom is the persistent re-experiencing of the traffic accident through obsessive thoughts and flashback memories redundantly being played out over and over again.

 • Feeling easily agitated by noises